jiefei30/jiefei30/README.md

 **Communication Engineering📡 & Computer Science and Technology🖥️**

-**At present, the main research and development is The SQL Lineage Parser,
+**At present, the main research and development is The SQL Parser,
 which used in Calcite, Druid and Presto.
 But much more than that**

 **Also interested in basketball🏀、drawing✏️、video games🎮**